absalom-muc/MHI-AC-Ctrl/MQTT.md

 # MQTT topics related to operating data

 MHI-AC-Ctrl can also provide operating data of the indoor and outdoor unit.
-These data are not needed for daily use, but might be interesting in specific use cases.
-They are only published when there is a change of the message.
+This data is not needed for daily use, but might be interesting in specific use cases.
+Operating data is only published when there is a change of the content.
 The retained flag is 'true'.
 The path to the operating data topic can be adapted.

 ```